splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-3-setup-pi.md

 source ~/.zshrc
 ```

-:::note[You may need to restart the PI for the terminal to update]
+:::note[You may need to restart the Pi for the terminal to update]
 :::

-##### Plugins
+### Plugins

-There are a number of plugins available for oh-my-zsh to add additional functionality to the terminal.
+There are a number of plugins available for **oh-my-zsh** that add additional functionality to the terminal.
+[This article](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) has a list of pre-installed plugins, although there are others available as well.

 To install a plugin you need to add it to the plugins list in the `~/.zshrc` file.

-(https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) has a list of pre-installed plugins although there are others are available.
+Using `autojump` as an example:

 ![gif showing the installation of autojump](/gifs/setup-pi/1-2-setup-pi-AutoJump.gif)

-For example to use autojump first install it with:
+First you will install it with:

 ```bash
 sudo apt install autojump -y